Department : Counseling & Psychological Services

 Other:

 Interns have the opportunity to participate in a rotation of their choice, in which they receive additional supervision and training in a chosen area.
 This is NOT a separate track.
 All interns receive the same foundational training experience.
 The rotation is an opportunity to seek additional emphasis in an area of interest.
-Examples of rotations include participation on the eating disorder treatment team, additional assessment supervision, receiving intensive trauma-focused supervision, learning about counseling center administration, etc. Interns also have the option to create a rotation of their choice in collaboration with our senior staff, depending on availability and interest.
+Examples of rotations include participation on the eating disorder treatment team, additional assessment supervision, receiving intensive trauma-focused supervision, learning about suicide prevention, etc. Interns also have the option to create a rotation of their choice in collaboration with our senior staff, depending on availability and interest.
 Interns also receive training in behavioral telehealth and crisis intervention rooted in the Interpersonal Theory of Suicide (Joiner, 2005).

 Additional information about training opportunities: Not all rotations or training experiences may be available as described in the APPIC Directory.
 Please consult the program's application materials or their website at: https://health.uark.edu/mental-health/trainingprograms.php for a complete description of the training opportunities available at this training site.
 IF the site has not updated their information by August 1, feel free to contact the Training Director for additional information.